p4lang/p4c/backends/ebpf/psa/README.md

 - **XDP support.** The current version of P4-eBPF compiler leverages the BPF TC hook for P4-programmable packet processing.
 The TC subsystem enables implementation of the full PSA specification, contrary to XDP, but offers lower throughput.
 We're going to contribute the XDP-based version of P4-eBPF that is not fully spec-compliant, but provides higher throughput.
-- **XDP2TC mode.** the generated eBPF programs use `bpf_xdp_adjust_meta()` to transfer original EtherType from XDP to TC.
-This mode may not be supported by some NIC drivers.
-We will add two other modes that can be used alternatively.
-- **ValueSet support.** We plan to extend implementation to support other match kinds and multiple fields in the `select()` expression.
+- **Extended ValueSet support.** We plan to extend implementation to support other match kinds and multiple fields in the `select()` expression.
-- **All PSA externs.** We plan to contribute implementation of [all PSA externs defined by the PSA specification](https://p4.org/p4-spec/docs/PSA.html#sec-psa-externs).
-- **Ternary matching.** The PSA implementation for eBPF backend currently supports `exact` and `lpm` only.
-We will add support for `ternary` match kind.

 ## Long-term goals